Is it time?

 In the 2018 general election, two single-issue marijuana legalization parties achieved major party status in Minnesota.
 Their candidates for statewide office received more than the five percent threshold to qualify as major political parties.

 And less than five percent of the vote swings many elections.
-So opposition to the majority will now has a price: losing.
+So opposition to the majority now has a price: losing elections.

 The real issue is Liberty, not marijuana.

 Ending marijuana Prohibition is consistent with conservative political values.
 Less government means more freedom.
-And Prohibition is a government bloat program, that destroys lives, destroys our freedom.
+And Prohibition is the ultimate government bloat program, that destroys lives, destroys our freedom, destroys us.

-We the People have at least equal rights to marijuana as to beer and wine.
+We the People have at least an equal right to marijuana as to beer, wine and spirits.

-We know the facts: marijuana is safer than beer and wine.
+We know the facts: marijuana is safer than beer, wine and spirits.
 And that fact undercuts the Prohibitionist lie: “marijuana is a dangerous drug” (sic).

 Alcohol overdose deaths happen, many times each year.
 But that does not happen with marijuana.
 Marijuana has no toxic dose level, unlike caffeine, aspirin and many other commonly used, legal drugs.